ghatolow/Gallery-Grabbber-V1.0/README.md

 # Gallery-Grabbber-V1.0
-Made By Python

 # How To use
-Pydroid3 with editing "your bot token" "your chat id" Pydroid3 with run
+Pydroid3 with editing "your bot token" "your chat id" Pydroid3 with run Pydroid3 with working Pydroid3 link:https://play.google.com/store/apps/details?id=ru.iiec.pydroid3 iOS does not work on Apple devices

 # Help?❓
 https://guns.lol/ciddi